 Description: Up to three source columns may be assigned to the Description column.
 The contents of the source columns will be concatenated, separated by a space character.

-Mounting style: Specify an SMD text and a Thru-hole text.
+Mounting style: If no column is specified, you may select a default mounting style, which will be applied to all components.
+Otherwise, you must specify specify an SMD text and a Thru-hole text.
 Components which match one of these texts will be assigned a mounting style of SMD or TH (respectively).
 The mounting style will remain unassigned for components which do not match.

 Do not place: Specify a Do not place text.
 Components which match this text will be marked as not to be installed.